Last update: 11.20.2018

 CyberGhost VPN also has a kill switch but you cannot toggle it, so in case of a connection error you will automatically go offline (which is good if you were talking on Skype to your in-laws and bad if you were writing a long and well-researched comment on why Albert Pujols signing with the Angels was more shocking than Robinson Cano going to the Mariners).
 CyberGhost VPN doesn’t have a double VPN feature, but it offers Nospy servers that are located in a data center owned by the company.

 Unfortunately for CyberGhost, the problem arises when you check their no-logs policy.
-Turns out there’s a third party named MixedPanel which receives data, luckily anonymous, about your successful and unsuccessful connections.
+It turns out there’s a third party named MixedPanel which receives data, luckily anonymous, about your successful and unsuccessful connections.
 And that’s not the last third-party used by CyberGhost – there’s a bunch more, starting from a Google Analytics tracker and ending with a Facebook pixel on their site.
 CyberGhost doesn’t have an in-house tool for client support, so Zendesk and Zopim act as a medium between you and your provider.

 Speed and Performance

 NordVPN has almost 5,000 servers in over 60 countries, while CyberGhost has around 3,000 servers in 60 countries or so.
 But their load is pretty heavy compared to the NordVPN’s, so they might have more users per server.
 And most of their infrastructure is based in Europe and the Americas – this means that these regions will be the first to suffer from overload.
-NordVPN covers most of the globe but there’s certainly room for improvement dispersion-wise compared to the top competitors.
+NordVPN covers most of the globe, but there’s certainly room for improvement dispersion-wise compared to the top competitors.

 One has to know that the net amount of servers is not the top factor when doing a speed test.
 So you should really run one for yourself to see if your location and connection make any difference.
 Our results have shown a significant edge in favor of NordVPN over CyberGhost VPN, but this is a general speed and performance test.
 Please continue reading to learn about the situations where one of them might leave the other to bite the dust.